'Meeting Point' Magazine

 Our Mission Statement

 We, at Totternhoe CE Academy, strive for excellence in education by providing a safe, secure, caring family environment, where all are valued and respected as individuals, enabling them to reach their full potential, whilst growing in their love and understanding of the Christian Faith.

-Our Value this half term is Forgiveness.
-We can show forgiveness by:
+Our Value this half term is Respect.
+We can show respect by:

 For further information about the school and to keep up to date with what’s going on, please have a look at our website: